-The curriculum guide is available at no cost from our partners at Journeys in Film, a leader in educational resources that uses rich media such as films and games as the basis for curriculum that improves educational outcomes.
+The curriculum guide is available for download here.
+It was created by our partners at Journeys in Film, a leader in educational resources that uses rich media such as films and games as the basis for curriculum that improves educational outcomes.
 Journeys in Film is a nonprofit organization working in partnership with USC’s Rossier School of Education.
 Authors of the Walden, a game curriculum guide are: Kate Fitzgerald, Mary Anne Kovacs, Lara Tukarski, Laura Zlatos.
 Special thanks to Joanne Ashe, Martine McDonald, Eileen Mattingly and Nancy Saiz for their help in making this curriculum guide possible.

 How much will the game cost?

 Nothing!
 We are offering educators complimentary evaluation licenses of the PC and Mac version game.
 Just contact Walden Support and tell us about yourself and the class you are interested in using it for.
 We'll send you a special link for use in your classroom.
 You can request your complimentary copy from Walden support.

 If you're interested in large-group licensing, let us know your plans and we can help find the best solution for you.
 We have deeply discounted group licenses and student licenses available.

 What hardware/software does my classroom need to play?

 The game works on either Windows PC's or Macintosh computers, but requires a 3D graphics card and adequate memory.
 For specific hardware requirements and instructions for install, read our FAQ here.
 It is not available for mobile, tablets or Chromebooks.
 It is available for PlayStation 4, but we are only able to give complimentary versions of the Windows and Mac versions.

 I need help with something else!